HazyResearch/meerkat/docs/source/guide/deferred.rst

             "image_id": ["image0", ...]
         }
     )
-    df["image"] = df["filepath"].to_lambda(fn=Image.open)
+    df["image"] = df["filepath"].defer(fn=Image.open)

 Notice how we provide an absolute path to the images.
 This makes the column useable from any working directory.
 However, using absolute paths is in other ways not ideal: what if we want to share the DataFrame and open it on a different machine?
-In the section below, we discuss a subclass of :class:`~meerkat.LambdaColumn` that makes it easy to manage filepaths.
+In the section below, we discuss a subclass of :class:`~meerkat.DeferredColumn` that makes it easy to manage filepaths.

 FileColumn
 ###########

-As discussed above, :class:`~meerkat.LambdaColumn`s are commonly used to load files from disk.
-To make it easier to work with file loading columns, Meerkat provides the :class:`~meerkat.FileColumn`, a simple subclass of :class:`~meerkat.LambdaColumn`.
+As discussed above, :class:`~meerkat.DeferredColumn`s are commonly used to load files from disk.
+To make it easier to work with file loading columns, Meerkat provides the :class:`~meerkat.FileColumn`, a simple subclass of :class:`~meerkat.DeferredColumn`.

 The :class:`~meerkat.FileColumn` constructor takes an additional argument, ``base_dir``, which is the base directory from which all file paths are relative.
 When ``base_dir`` is provided, the paths passed to ``filepaths`` should be relative to ``base_dir``: